Genokarma/tutorials/docs/modules/dge/index.md

 ![counts file](images/image09.png)

 - Each row is a gene (or feature) and each column is a sample, with counts against each gene.
 - Have a look at how the counts vary between samples, per gene.
+(These are quite low as we are using a cut-down data set).
 - We can't just compare the counts directly; they need to be normalized before comparison, and this will be done as part of the DGE analysis in the next step.

 ## Test for differential expression

+There are various tools available to test for differential gene expression.
+In today's tutorial, we will use the tool Voom (link to the paper [here]( https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29)).

 - In the <ss>Tools</ss> panel, search for <ss>Differential_Count models</ss> (don't forget the underscore) and click on it.
     - This has options to use edgeR, DESeq, or Voom.
 Here we will use Voom.